Local systems in diffeology: Examples of localizations associated with local systems

+In what follows, we call a pointed connected diffeological space $M$ {\it nilpotent} if the topological realization $|S^D(M)|$ is a nilpotent space.
 As in Example \ref{ex:Alg_models}, a result in rational homotopy theory for topological spaces may be applicable for diffeological spaces via the topological realization functor.
 In fact, we have the following result.